Keats/tera/README.md

 Do note that macros, like filters, require keyword arguments.
 If you are trying to call a macro defined in the same file or itself, you will need to use the `self` namespace.
 The `self` namespace can only be used in macros.
-Macros can be called recursively but there is no limit to recursion so make sure you macro ends.
+Macros can be called recursively but there is no limit to recursion so make sure your macro ends.

 Here's an example of a recursive macro: